kraken-php/docs/runtimes.md

 <a name="container-definition"></a>
 ### Container Definition

 Container is an instance of any given runtime that *contains* both runtime's logic and all of its services.
-Container is Kraken's implementation of an **actor**, therefore Kraken Framework as a whole can be defined as **actor-based system**, but because of chosen naming convention all of documentation pages referes to it as **container-based system**.
+Container is Kraken's implementation of an **actor**, therefore Kraken Framework as a whole can be defined as **actor-based system**, but because of chosen naming convention all of documentation pages refers to it as **container-based system**.
 Keep in mind, that both of these definitions are in fact different names for the same concept.

 The most important parts that composes typical container are [state](#state), [behaviour](#behaviour), [messaging mechanisms](#messaging), [supervision mechanisms](#supervision) and [child containers](#child-containers).
 All of them are encapsulated behind the [container reference](#container-reference).
 Noteworthy aspect about containers is that they have an explicit lifecycle and are not automatically destroyed when no longer referenced.
 It is your responsibility to make sure that each container will eventually be destroyed.
 This gives you control over how resources are released when any container is destroyed.